Firefighters tackling ‘inferno’ after gas blast at flats

 A local worker said he heard screams following a ‘huge explosion’ in Redwood Grove in Bedford.

-Firefighters are tackling an “inferno” at a block of flats following a gas explosion.
+At least two people have been injured, one seriously, after a gas explosion caused an “inferno” at a block of flats.

-Bedfordshire Fire and Rescue Service described the blaze at the residential building in Redwood Grove, Bedford, as a “major incident”.
+Bedfordshire Fire and Rescue Service described the blaze on Redwood Grove, Bedford, as a “major incident”, while a local resident said they saw one person leap from a second-floor window to escape the burning building.

+Bedfordshire Police confirmed two people have been taken to hospital, one with serious injuries, as emergency services continue to respond to the fire at the three-storey block of 20 flats, which has caused the building’s roof to collapse.

 Adam Fisher, a 37-year-old sales worker whose office is nearby, said he heard a “huge explosion” before witnessing “an inferno” at the site and people screaming.